 You can reach me at j.ilciukas@uva.nl or on X.

-I study how parenthood affects women’s labor market outcomes and gender inequality.
-I introduce a method to quantify the impacts that simultaneously addresses selective parenthood timing and parenthood timing-dependent effects.
-The method leverages quasi-experimental variation in the success of assisted conception procedures throughout women’s entire treatment histories.
-Using administrative Dutch data, I find that parenthood persistently reduces women’s work hours and income by 9 to 24 percent.
-Despite that, I find that at least half of the observed post-child gender inequality in these outcomes is not caused by parenthood.
-Additionally, I propose a unified framework to disentangle and quantify how selective timing and timing-dependent effects bias conventional estimators, successfully reconciling key conflicting findings in the literature.
-My method is applicable to other settings where individuals are quasi-experimentally assigned to one state but may enter others either through direct selection or by opting into quasi-experimental reassignment.
+I study how parenthood affects women’s labor market outcomes and gender inequality, using quasi-experimental variation in the success of assisted conception procedures.
+To account for births following an initially failed procedure, I develop a method to quantify treatment effects in quasi-experimental settings with dynamic non-compliance, where individuals may opt to undergo assignment multiple times.
+Using administrative data from the Netherlands, I find that parenthood persistently reduces women’s work hours and income by 9 to 27 percent.
+Despite these substantial effects, I find that at least half of the observed within-couple gender inequality in these outcomes after childbirth cannot be attributed to parenthood.
+I propose a unified framework to disentangle and quantify the bias in conventional estimators arising from selective parenthood timing and timing-dependent effects, demonstrating that these factors are the key to reconciling conflicting findings in the literature.

 Publications